-C. Violation of Consumer Protections, Marketing Guidelines, or other Program Requirements
+C. Violation of Consumer Protections, Marketing Guidelines, Protection Handbook or otherOther Program Requirements

-In the event that the Program Administrator concludes that an Approved Vendor and/or its Designee is not acting or has not acted in compliance with Program requirements, including, but not limited to, demonstrating a lack of responsiveness to the Program Administrator's and/or IPA's notices or requests for information, the Program Administrator will notify the Approved Vendor (and the Designee, if applicable) through an e-mail that outlines the problematic behavior, explains how the behavior is non-compliant with program requirements, and may request more information about the issue.
+In the event that the Program Administrator concludes that an Approved Vendor and/or its Designee is not acting or has not acted in compliance with Program requirements, including, but not limited to, demonstrating a lack of responsiveness to the Program Administrator's and/or IPA's notices or requests for information, the Program Administrator will notify the Approved Vendor (and the Designee, if applicable) through an e-mail that outlines the problematic behavior, explains how the behavior is non-compliant with program requirements, information on possible penalties, and may request more information about the issue.
 Approved Vendors and/or its Designee(s) are expected to act in a professional manner in any interactions with customers during the examination of a potential violation.